 94% of physicians agree that it’s important to regularly screen all individuals 65+ for cognitive impairments.
 Without regular cognitive impairment screening, serious cognitive disorders such as dementia will go undiagnosed and therefore left untreated which could significantly impact these individuals’ quality of life.

 Easily incorporate concussion management and cognitive impairment screening in your risk management program without disruption.
-ImPACT baseline testing and Cognitive Impairment Screener can be administered to new and existing residents (up to age 80) as part of pre-admission assessments and annual physical exams.
+ImPACT baseline testing and Cognitive Impairment Screener can be administered to new and existing residents or patients (up to age 80) as part of pre-admission assessments and annual physical exams.

-If a resident hits their head, they should be seen by a physician who's been specially-trained in concussion care to administer an ImPACT post-injury test and create a tailored treatment plan.
-Similarly, if results from the Cognitive Impairment Screener suggest a resident may be experiencing cognitive deficits, they should be referred to a physician for further evaluation who can diagnose the underlying medical condition and provide appropriate treatment.
+If a resident or patient hits their head, they should be seen by a physician who's been specially-trained in concussion care to administer an ImPACT post-injury test and create a tailored treatment plan.
+Similarly, if results from the Cognitive Impairment Screener suggest a resident or patient may be experiencing cognitive deficits, they should be referred to a physician for further evaluation who can diagnose the underlying medical condition and provide appropriate treatment.